alla3/knot-documentation/doc/thing/thing-requirements.rst

 .. note:: This will allow you to call the knot command line interface from any folder.

-- Use pip to install cli requirements
+- Use pip to install cli requirements.

 .. code-block:: bash

-   pip3 install --user -r ${KNOT_BASE}/scripts/requirements.txt
+   pip3 install --user -r $KNOT_BASE/scripts/requirements.txt

 .. note:: If you skip this step, it will be necessary to manually source knot-env.sh every time a new terminal is opened.